pintchom/FoodScanner/README.md

 - express: Web server framework
 - axios: HTTP client
 - openai: OpenAI API client
-- multer: File upload handling
+- multer: File upload handling ONLY NEEDED IF NOT USING IMAGE URL
-- sharp: Image processing
+- sharp: Image processing ONLY NEEDED IF NOT USING IMAGE URL

 ## License